sb0y/warp_beacon/README.md

 ```

 Your configuration file will be located at `/usr/local/lib/python3.10/dist-packages/etc/warp_beacon/warp_beacon.conf`.
-For convenience, we will move it to a common directory:
+For convenience, we will copy it to a common directory:

 ```bash
 mkdir /etc/warp_beacon